 Executive Director: Bob Satchwell

-President: Ian MacGregor, Telegraph Weekend Editor
+President: Ian MacGregor, Emeritus Editor, Telegraph Media Group

 President of the Society of Editors, Ian is the Weekend Editor of the Telegraph and has previously worked for the Southern Evening Echo, South West News Service, the Press Association, Daily Express and Daily Mail.
 He was launch editor of the Metro newspapers, editor of the Scottish Daily Mail, and deputy editor of the Evening Standard.
 He moved to the Telegraph group in 2007, and has been deputy editor of the Daily Telegraph, editor of the Sunday Telegraph, and Weekend Editor.
 He was appointed Emeritus Editor in June 2017.

 Research Officer: Claire Meadows